gustavom2998/learning_rust/rust_book/2_guessing_game/1_input_processing.md

 # Programming a Guessing game - Input Processing

-In this topic we're going to build a guessing game.
+In this topic, we're going to build a guessing game.
 The program should generate a random integer between 1 and 100.
 It will prompt the player to enter a guess.
 After a guess is entered, the program will indicate whether the guess is too low or too high.
 If the guess is correct, the game will congratulate the player and exit.

 Let's make a new project with Cargo called `guessing_game`: